kcspradlin/kelly_criterion_portfolio/Readme.md

   the matrix per line, with the variances and covariances separated by spaces or tabs.

-Fourth, the script can instead read data from a file with the asset prices, and then it will calculate the mean returns and covariances of the returns.
+The script can also read prices from a file and use that data to calculate the mean returns and covariances of the returns.
 This file has to have a specific format:

 * the prices in each period need to be on one row and separated by tabs
 * the prices on one row are assumed to come from the period (day, week, or any other interval of time) immediately after the period from which the prices on the row above it in the file came.

-When you run the script, you'll be shown a menu with four choices.
+When you run the script, you'll be shown a menu with five choices.
 Enter a number from 1 to 5 to select one of the choices, or just hit the Enter key to exit.
 Each choice takes you to a new screen, asks you for information and/or shows you something, and then brings you back to this main menu.

 Choice **1** will ask you to enter the directory in which the file with asset mean returns and a covariance matrix is located.
-If it can find the directory and file, then the script will read the contents of the file into an internal database.
+Next it asks you for the name of the file.
+If it can find the directory and file, the script will read the contents of the file into an internal database.

 Choice **2** will ask you to enter the directory in which the file with asset prices is located.
+Next it asks you for the name of the file.
 If it can find the directory and file, then the script will read the contents of the file, calculate period-over-period returns using the prices, then calculate means and covariances of the returns, and finally store those returns, means, and covariances into an internal database.

 Choice **3** displays the mean returns and the covariance matrix.
-This gives you a way to validate the data that the script is using to calculate the portfolio allocations and to run the portfolio value simulations.
-If you haven't yet run Choice 1, it will prompt you to run it.
+This gives you a way to validate the data that the script will use to calculate the portfolio allocations and to run the portfolio value simulations.
+If you haven't yet run Choice **1** or **2**, it will prompt you to run one of them.
 After six seconds, you will be taken back to the main menu.

 Choice **4** will do several things.

-* First, it will ask you if you want to construct a set of portfolio allocations using the Kelly Criterion that require all allocations to be positive (aka - long-only portfolio), or that allow some allocations to be positive and some to be negative (aka - long-short portfolio, amongst other terms).
+* First, it will ask you if you want to construct a set of portfolio allocations using the Kelly Criterion that require all allocations to be positive (aka - long-only portfolio), or that allow some allocations to be positive and some to be negative (aka - long-short portfolio).
 Enter 'Yes' or 'Y' if you want all of the allocations to be positive, or 'No' or 'N' if you want to allow some of the allocations to be negative.

 * Second, it will ask you if you want the computer to generate additional portfolios to test in a simulation, or if you want to import your own